NERC-CEH/RainfallQC/docs/tutorials.rst

 Output flags will then look like:

-.. table:: Example flag outputs for QC check
+.. table:: Example flag outputs for a QC check
     :widths: auto
     :align: center